JombikMichal/DuplicateFilesFinder/README.md

 Keeps only one file and others will be replaced with hard links.

 ```
-For which you want to create hard link? (file number)
+File for which to create hard link: (file number)
 ```

 ## Test files